Frequently Asked Questions About Vascular Diseases

 Lack in treatment can worsen the situation and lead to the formation of chronic venous insufficiency and leg ulcers.
 In some cases, blood clots may develop in deep veins, which is termed as Deep Vein Thrombosis.
 If remains untreated, it can lead to other life-threatening medical conditions.

 Is Varicose veins hereditary?

-Yes, those who have a family history are at comparatively higher risk of developing varicose veins.
-This condition of varicose veins tends to run in families and women are at higher risk of getting affected.
+Yes, those who have a family history are at a comparatively higher risk of developing varicose veins.
+This condition of varicose veins tends to run in families and women are at a higher risk of getting affected.